oracle-livelabs/apex/online-book-store-app/11-admin-page/11-admin-page.md

     ![close dialog](images/11-5-reaarange1.png " ")

-13. Click **Save**.
+12. Click **Save**.

-14. Run the application and select **Adminstration** from the navigation bar.
+13. Run the application and log in as User01 (admin).
+The Administrator option is visible only with admin rights.
+Select **Administration** from the navigation bar.
     ![close dialog](images/11-5-14-administration.png " ")

-15. You can view the list which you have created.
+14. You can view the list which you have created.

     ![close dialog](images/11-5-15-admin-list.png " ")

-16. Click **Manage Books Information**.
+15. Click **Manage Books Information**.
 On this page, you can search for any book.
+Select first book.

     ![close dialog](images/11-5-16-update-book-info-page.png " ")

-17. Click **Edit** to update the book details.
+16. Click **Edit** to update the book details.

     ![close dialog](images/11-5-book-details-drawer.png " ")